MA (Psychology) Clinical Psychology

 All international students need to have their qualifications evaluated by SAQA, before applying to the University of Johannesburg for any of the programs on postgraduate level.
 Please go to www.saqa.org.za for more information.

-We receive an overwhelming amount of applications each year.
+We receive an overwhelming number of applications each year.
 As such, some applicants that meet the minimum entry requirements will be declined due to the competitiveness of the course.
 We also have a limited number of seats to offer in the program.
 No individual feedback will be given to unsuccessful applicants.